 Into the Light: Community Creativity at Onset of Covid

-Soundfalls held a virtual webinar, “Into the Light,” on March 28, 2020 (see below).
+Soundfalls held a virtual webinar, “Into the Light,” on March 28, 2020.
 Though accustomed to meeting in person, new and long-standing Soundfalls participants joined in from across the Snoqualmie Valley and other parts of the U.S. to experience this much-needed outlet for creativity within Soundfalls’ trademark supportive environment.
-Not only had it been a long and dark winter with flooding and scary politics, but it was a poignant time in history as the quarantine of the Covid-19 pandemic was still so very new and mysterious.
-And, as you will see in this recording of that evening, the Zoom platform provided its healthy dose of new and mysterious technical difficulties.
-Nevertheless, we persevered.
-Enjoy!
+Not only had it been a long and dark winter with flooding and scary politics, but it was a poignant time in history as the quarantine of the Covid-19 pandemic was still so very new and mysterious, and so were the technicalities of online broadcasting!
+Nevertheless, we persevered!

 Thoughts from circle participants: